 When not at Artisans’ Gallery, Lori can be found at The Warren Store where she is the Buyer for The More Store.

 Abby is a graduate of Virginia Commonwealth University with a degree in Fine Art.
 She studied wood working, furniture design and jewelry making as well as traditional studio arts.
 She travelled around the country before setting down roots in Vermont where she enrolled in a wheel throwing class at a local pottery studio and discovered the wonders of clay.

 She now teaches hand building classes at The Mud Studio in Middlesex, Vermont.
 Her current passion is designing and building functional, one of a kind birdhouses using slab construction techniques.

 Peggy graduated from St Lawrence University with a B.A. in Religion.
 She and her husband, Sparky, settled in the Mad River Valley where they founded Wood and Wood Sign Company in 1972.
 Thus, began a life-long love affair with art on wood in all its manifestations--a handmade home, furniture, signs murals, decorative arts and ultimately the iconic "Peggy Potter Bowls" for which she is best known.
 Along with Lori Klein, Peggy is one of the original founders of Artisans' Gallery.
-In 2011 Peggy sold her bowl business to the up-and-coming artist, Lea Tyler, who continues the tradition at Artisans' Gallery and beyond.
+In 2011 Peggy sold her bowl business.
+Her designs are still available at Artisans’s Gallery under the name Cobalt & Curry by artist Rebecca Willson.

-In her "retirement" Peggy remains involved with Artisans' Gallery, and manages various properties that have received Potter-inspired artistic make-overs.
-She enthusiastically follows the endeavors of her children: Charlotte, a performance-based glass-blower, rock star Grace Potter, and special guy Lee, a poet.
+In her "retirement" Peggy remains involved with Artisans' Gallery, the family sign business and best of all three wonderful grandchildren.
+She enthusiastically follows and supports the endeavors of her children: Charlotte, one of our exhibiting artists, rock star Grace Potter, and special guy Lee, a poet.